ARP and RRP Designations

 - Attending industry related workshops or gaining other relative certifications (please note credits for non-ARDA programs must be pre-approved by the AIF)

 Now you can track your credits as you earn them!
 Visit the AIF Learning Center at www.AIFeducates.org to create your personal record and submit your application online.
 You can now upload your photo, biography and supporting documents online and submit your entire application from your tablet, smartphone or computer.
 ARDA does not track individual credits, except when a credit record form is submitted for ARDA Conventions or other approved meetings.
-For assistance contact the AIF Education Manager.
+For assistance contact the AIF Development and Outreach Manager.

 Applications are reviewed twice yearly by the Accreditation Board, and must be received by September 15 for the fall review or February 15 for the spring review.
 Accepted applicants will be notified via e-mail and will receive a certificate of achievement and lapel pin, and they will be listed on the ARDA Web site and featured in Developments magazine.